 Round 13 followed a similar pattern, with Meadows converting his pole position into the lead from the rolling start and going clear in the opening laps.

-As the race entered the closing stages, Webster started to lap the Pro-Am2 contenders to close the gap right up.
+As the race entered the closing stages, Webster started to lap the Pro-Am2 contenders to cut the gap.

-Meadows kept his cool to take another win, but there was little more than half a second between them at the flag.
+Meadows kept his cool to take another victory, but there was little more than half a second between them at the flag.

 Pepe Massot (Parr Motorsport) drove a strong race to complete the overall podium.